Emergency-Response-Demo/erdemo.io/gettingstarted.md

 ### 4.2.3.
 Map

 At this time, the map only depicts several *evacuation centers* (aka: *drop-off points*) as well as the location of current evacuees who are requesting assistance.
-These locations are the *pick-up* point.
+These locations are the *pick-up* point (aka:  the location of the *incidents*.)

 Later in the demo,  *responders* will be simulated .
 At that time, the map will show the location of the incidents, responders and their associated routes.